rubytogether/rubytogether.org/app/views/news/2018-07-09-june-2018-monthly-update.html.md

 Developer evangelist [PJ Hagerty](http://twitter.com/aspleenic) visited a number of conferences and meetups in June, including BostonRB, Texas Linux Fest, and RubyConf Kenya.

-We also published the results from the [May 15 board meeting](https://github.com/rubytogether/board/blob/master/meetings/2018-05-15-board-meeting-results.md).
-The last board meeting took place on June 27.
-Those meeting minutes will be published soon in the Board repo.
+We also published the results from the [June 23 board meeting](https://github.com/rubytogether/board/blob/master/meetings/2018-06-23.md).

-Last month, our Google Summer of Code (GSoC) students finished work on `bundle remove` and are currently working on an implementation of `bundle change`.

 ## bundler news

-Last month, we fixed some bugs and finished work on the `bundle remove` feature.
+Last month, we fixed some bugs and our Google Summer of Code (GSoC) students finished work on the `bundle remove` feature.
 We also created the [checklist for the Bundler 2 release](https://github.com/bundler/bundler/issues/6582).

 This month, Bundler gained 63 new commits, contributed by 12 authors.
 There were 738 additions and 102 deletions across 48 files.